Megan-0401/browser-quiz-game/README.md

 -   The buttons will have rounding to make them appear smoother
     -   On mobile, buttons are stacked on top of one another
     -   On desktop (/tablet), buttons are displayed in a 2x2 grid
--   The score will appear in the top right corner of the page
 -   The message and `next question` button will appear underneath the question div

 ### TypeScript